dojo/framework/src/widget-core/README.md

 // ...
 }
 ```

+**Note**: The Custom Elements API is not available in all browsers.
+To use
+Custom Elements in all browsers supported by Dojo 2, a polyfill needs to be
+included such as webcomponents/custom-elements/master/custom-elements.min.js.
+Dojo 2 does not include the polyfill by default, so will need to be
+added as a script tag in your index.html.
+Note that this polyfill cannot
+currently be ponyfilled like other polyfills used in Dojo 2, so it cannot
+be added with @dojo/shim/browser or imported using ES modules.

 No additional steps are required.
 The custom element
 can be used in your application automatically.
 The decorator can be provided